 - 2005 New Zealand Gymnastics 20 year service award

-- 2002 International Olympic Committee Diploma in Sport
+- 2002 International Olympic Committee Diploma for contribution to Olympic sport

 - 1994-96 ACC Post-doctoral Overseas Research Fellowship

 - 1990-93 Otago University Targeted Research Scholarship, University of Otago

 - 1986 Senior prize in Psychology, University of Auckland